1. THE BRAIN

 - The EDI Study

-The germ of the original ideas of the Global Cognitive Theory was initially included in the book called General Theory of Conditional Evolution of Life.
+The germ of the original ideas of the Global Cognitive Theory appeared initially in the book called General Theory of Conditional Evolution of Life.

 When we thought that specific rules of evolutionary genetics applied to cognitive psychology and brain functions could explain the evolution of intelligence, we immediately realized that the experimental verification for the model could refute Darwin’s theory of Evolution and support Lamarck’s theory.

 Said refutation turned into a long-term aim since we were aware that it was a weak theory from the scientific point of view.

-According the sociology of science all types of social interests affect the phase of general acceptance of a scientific theory, from the realm of sociology as in the case of Darwin’s theory, to the professional interests and technician nature as in the case of the Theory of Relativity of Einstein’s brain.
+According to the sociology of science, all types of social interests affect the phase of general acceptance of a scientific theory, from the realm of sociology as in the case of Darwin’s theory, to the professional interests and technician nature as in the case of the Theory of Relativity of Einstein’s brain.

 As we said, the edition of the Global Cognitive Theory contains a fifth book –The EDI Study– confirming the proposals of the Conditional Evolution of Life, regarding cognitive abilities of the brain.

 This statistical study is empirical research about some considerations of the Global Cognitive Theory related to the brain and evolution, in particular, the definition of intelligence.

 The results of the statistical survey The EDI Study, April 2002, regarding an elegant intelligence show some crucial considerations within the scientific method:

 The hereditary nature of relational intelligence is confirmed.

-The genetic information with less intellectual potential is the significant one, as the General Theory of Conditional Evolution of Life states regarding the concept of conditional intelligence.
+The genetic information with less intellectual potential is the significant one, as the General Theory of Conditional Evolution of Life states.

 Likewise, it seems that the primary functions of intelligence, or those evolving faster, are reasonably concentrated in only one chromosome.